-World History ESL is a year-long course designed to survey world history and to develop vocabulary/grammar capabilities in the English language.
-It is the hope to help Non-Native English Speakers make a smooth transition from their countries' academic settings, languages and cultures into the English speaking world.
-This course includes a study of World History by first developing map skills and comparing world religions and continues to the Cold War.
+World History ESL is a year-long course with dual purposes: to survey world history and to develop vocabulary/grammar capabilities in the English language.
+The course has been developed to help Non-Native English Speakers make a smooth transition from their countries' academic settings, languages and cultures into the English speaking world.
+In its development, the New Jersey Common Core Standards, Social Studies Standards and the WIDA English Proficiency Standards have were consulted and are referenced in the document.
+This course includes a study of World History by first developing map skills and comparing world religions and progresses to the Cold War.
 This program includes a survey of significant geographic, economic, political, and social events as well as an on-going chronological study of our world's cultural diversity.
 Students are expected to be active learners.
-Although this class focuses on a chronology of world history, through its implementation, the course also focuses on listening, speaking and composition skills.
+Although this class focuses on a chronology of world history, through its implementation, the course also focuses on listening, speaking, writing, and communication skills.
+This course is offered every other year; it alternates with United States History-English as a Second Language.